airawat/cascading.accumulo.examples/ReadMe.txt

 example 7:
 ==========
-Demonstrates how to read data in mysql and write to Accumulo.
+Demonstrates how to export data in Accumulo into Mysql